 Choose and Find Alternative Education

 If your child is eager to proceed to higher education, vocational education and training (VET) may be just the right choice.
-Provided by RTOs and TAFE institutes, VET provides students with practical knowledge and experience in the fields of hospitality, tourism, business, commercial cookery, retail, construction, transport, etc..
+Provided by RTOs and TAFE institutes, VET provides students with practical knowledge and experience in the fields of hospitality, events, business, commercial cookery, etc...

-While TAFE is government-managed, Registered Training Organisations are private colleges that usually excel in one more industries and hold smaller student groups that allow thorough learning process for students.
+While TAFE is government-managed, Registered Training Organisations are private colleges that usually excel in one more industry and hold smaller student groups that allow a thorough learning process for students.